The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 In a 2016 interview with Charlie Rose while promoting his book ''Hillbilly Elegy,'' Vance called himself ''a Never Trump guy'' and said of the soon-to-be-president, ''I never liked him.''

-He told NPR that year, ''I can't stomach Trump.
-I think that he's noxious and is leading the white working class to a very dark place.''
+He told NPR that year, ''I can't stomach Trump."
 He wrote an op-ed for The New York Times titled: "Mr. Trump Is Unfit For Our Nation's Highest Office.''

 Vance said he didn't vote for Trump in 2016 and his former roommate shared images of a text message Vance sent him that year in which he called Trump ''cynical'' and said he could be ''America's Hitler.''